Home » Beverages » Southern Sweet Tea

 Instructions

 • Boil ½ gallon of the water on stove in a pot.
-Once water comes to a roiling boil, pour into one gallon pitcher.
+Once water comes to a roiling boil, turn the heat off.
+Then (using oven mitts to grab the handles of the pot) pour into a one gallon, heat resistant (boiling water safe) pitcher.

 • Add 3 family-size tea bags and 1/4 teaspoon of baking soda (you don’t need to stir) to the pitcher.
 Just make sure the bags are submerged in the water.